Cultural depictions of dogs: Early history

+Anatolian hieroglyphs have two symbols for dogs: 𔑬 𔑭.
+Egyptian hieroglyphs have several: 𓃡 𓃢 𓃣 𓃤.

 Middle Ages

 Generally, dogs symbolize faith and loyalty.
 A dog, when included in an allegorical painting, portrays the attribute of fidelity personified.
 In a portrait of a married couple, a dog placed in a woman's lap or at her feet can represent marital fidelity.
 If the portrait is of a widow, a dog can represent her continuing faithfulness to the memory of her late husband.